tomasmisutka/Secretary_app/Preparation/datamap.md

 *NOTES*

-  - enums on front-end size should be very simple and clickable - example: Present or Combined form in simple JRadioButton component (JAVA)
+    -enums on front-end size should be very simple and clickable - example: Present or Combined form in simple JRadioButton component (JAVA)

 # 4. WorkLoad list